 Remember: even really famous academics have not been famous forever.
 They have all had their own struggles.
 I will give you just two examples in my own field of International Business.
 They are both academics that every IB scholar will have heard of, but I bet you didn't know this:

-- Geert Hofstede [the cultural dimensions guy that became one of the most cited social scientists and one of the few Management scholars that many academics know) didn't become famous until he was well into his sixties.
-I know, as I briefly worked for him as an RA when he was not famous yet.
+- Geert Hofstede (the cultural dimensions guy that became one of the most cited social scientists and one of the few Management scholars that many academics know) didn't become famous until he was well into his sixties.
+I know, as I briefly worked for him as a research assistant when he was not famous yet.
 I am not sure if he is still doing this, but in his late 70s/early 80s he was traveling the world on lecture tours with all expenses paid and a generous honorarium; not a bad retirement!

 - John Dunning (the (grand)father of international business), experienced significant fights with senior management at the universities he worked for as they didn't believe in International Business as a field of research.
 His autobiography, published just before his death, is a very interesting read: https://www.e-elgar.com/shop/seasons-of-a-scholar